“Behavior” – What feeling does that word bring up?

-I didn't necessarily disagree with the change we were making in our hallways… although my ears LOVE a quiet hallway, I often felt a bit uneasy observing students receiving reprimands for not “following along” in those strict and silent lines.
-It was often my own students getting into “trouble!”
+I didn't necessarily disagree with the change we were making in our hallways.
+My ears certainly appreciated the quieter hallways, however I wasn't too comfortable observing students receiving reprimands for not “following along” in those strict and silent lines.
+It seemed like it was often students from my caseload that were getting into “trouble.”

-I did wonder how this was actually going to transpire… there WAS a reason for walking in those lines.
-I felt there really need to be some type of transition introduced for our students so they could adjust to such a big change
+There really needed to be some type of transition introduced for our students so they could adjust to such a big change in behavior expectations.

 Will they have to keep their hands in their pockets all school year long?
-That is up to our consistency and students' progress, but I know I was already looking ahead out how this replacement behavior could be faded so my students could safely walk in the hall with their peers.
+That is up to our consistency and students' progress, but I know I was already looking ahead at how this replacement behavior could be faded.